lignumsystem/lignum-core/README.md

 > different build configurations must be in separate build directories.
 > Choose descriptive names like *release*, *debug* or *xcode* for these directories.

-## Programming guidelines
+### Setting up a new project
-Setting up a LIGNUM application involves both lignum-core and the new project.
+Setting up a LIGNUM project involves both lignum-core and the new project.
 For instance, the LignumForest development environment uses the following top-level directory structure: